SwissFederalArchives/version-link/documentation/core.md

 ### Classes

 #### vl:ChangeEvent {#ChangeEvent}
 A ChangeEvent connects different [predecessors](#predecessor) and [successors](#successor) of a specific change and has a single change type added.
 It is also possible to add multiple ChangeEvents with other change types and ChangeEvent that connect only a subset of all the predecessors and successors with more domain specific change types.
+The ChangeEvent should also have a date.
+ChangeEvents are instantaneous events with no duration.

 ### Change Type Classes